dputhier/pygtftk/docs/source/presentation.rst

 join_attr
 ~~~~~~~~~~~~~~~~~~~~~~

 **Description:** Add attributes from a file.
-This command can be used to import additional key/values into the gtf (e.g CPAT for coding potential, DESeq for differential analysis,...).
+This command can be used to import additional key/values into the gtf (e.g CPAT for coding potential, DESeq for differential analysis...).
 The imported file can be in 2 formats (2 columns or matrix):

 - With a 2-columns file:

-  - value for joining (transcript_id or gene_id or ...).
+  - value for joining (transcript_id or gene_id...).
   - corresponding value.

 - With a matrix (see -m):